English Armada: Withdraw to Cascais

 While Drake was anchored in Cascais, he seized several wheat-laden urcas giving him a veritable inexhaustible supply source.
 They engaged the nearby mills to grind the wheat into flour from which bread was made.
-On June 9, Fuentes sent Captain Francisco de Velasco with a small division of infantry and cavalry to destroy those mills thus eliminating the usefulness of the vast amounts of wheat for making bread.
+On 9 June, Fuentes sent Captain Francisco de Velasco with a small division of infantry and cavalry to destroy those mills thus eliminating the usefulness of the vast amounts of wheat for making bread.
 They resorted to boiling the wheat in order to eat it.
-On June 10, Francisco Coloma inventoried the enemy's vessels anchored at Cascais as counting 147.
-In reporting that, he added that, though they continue to threaten to attack the entrance of the estuary, he didn't believe they actually would do so for during the past few days, they had the most optimal weather and tides to do so if they wished to.
+On 10 June, Francisco Coloma inventoried the enemy's vessels anchored at Cascais as counting 147.
+In reporting this fact, he added that though they continued to threaten to attack the entrance of the estuary, he did not believe they actually would do so for during the past few days, they had the most optimal weather and tides to do so if they wished to.
 Then, on 11 June.
 Captain Francisco de Cárdenas, commander of the castle of Cascais, received a visit from two Franciscan monks from the monastery of São António solemnly vowing that Lisbon had surrendered to Dom António three days earlier and it would be a mortal sin to keep fighting when all hope was lost.
 Several days prior, Cárdenas had sent two soldiers to request more men and ammunition from Lisbon who were never heard from, nor had he any news from Lisbon, so he had no reason to doubt the monks' claims.
 He surrendered the castle without a fight, obtaining honourable terms, leaving with ~50 men, banners and weapons, and even given a ship to sail to Setúbal.
 Within the castle were plenty of supplies and ammunition, and 14 cannons.
 Upon his arrival in Setúbal, Cárdenas was arrested then beheaded.

 As each day passed, the Spanish-Portuguese, a.k.a.
 Iberian army was growing stronger while the English were dwindling.
 Observing the odd passive conduct of the enemy fleet, Lisbon still thought the English would return to launch a combined ground and sea attack on 13 June, St. Anthony's feast day, the city's own patron saint.
 The Count of Villadorta, general of the Portuguese cavalry, had stationed a strong detachment near Cascais and the next day, the Duke of Bragança joined his forces to complete the siege by land.
 Meanwhile, the Adelantado of Castile, Martín Padilla, arrived in São Julião with 15 well equipped galleys to reinforce those of Bazán thus completing the siege by sea.
 The English finished embarking that very night.